JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a text in a file
+Writing a command in a file